aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/add-html-using-dom-and-overwrite/_index.md

 ---
 title: Add HTML Using DOM And Overwrite
-linktitle: Add HTML Using DOMAnd Overwrite
+linktitle: Add HTML Using DOM And Overwrite
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to add HTML content using DOM in Aspose.PDF for .NET.
 type: docs